mengcye/LAION-SG/README.md

 Extensive experiments show advanced models trained on our LAION-SG boast significant performance improvements in complex scene generation over models on existing datasets.
 We also introduce CompSG-Bench, a benchmark that evaluates models on compositional image generation, establishing a new standard for this domain.

+## Dataset
+Our dataset has been published on Hugging Face.
+[Access the LAION-SG dataset](https://huggingface.co/datasets/mengcy/LAION-SG).
 ## Environment setup
 The following commands are tested with Python 3.10 and CUDA 11.8.